Shimanami Kaido Review, from Shikoku to Honshu by bike – Cycling Across the Seto Sea

 “Two separate bicycle rental systems

 are offered along the Shimanami Kaido: the regular rental system features over a dozen terminals dotted along the cycling course, while a newer one is operated by bicycle manufacturer Giant with two terminals.
-Both systems allow tourists to rent their bicycles at one end of the route and drop it off at the other end, or – in case of the regular system – to stop anywhere in between when they become tired and take a bus for the rest of their journey.
+Both systems allow tourists to rent their bicycles at one end of the route and drop it off at the other end, or – in the case of the regular system – to stop anywhere in between when they become tired and take a bus for the rest of their journey.

 The regular rental system is much cheaper and offers more terminals.
 The rental fee is 1,000 yen per day.
 A 1,000 yen deposit is charged and will be returned unless you drop off the bicycle at a terminal on a different island.
 Various types of bicycles are available, but some of the smaller terminals may only have a limited selection.
 Tandems (1,200 yen per day) and electric-assist bicycles (1,500 yen for 6 hours) are available at some terminals and must be returned to the terminal from which they were rented.
 Advance reservations are not necessary.

 The Giant rental system is much more expensive and has only two terminals: one at Imabari Station and the other at Onomichi Station.
 Various high-quality bicycles are available for 4,000 to 13,000 yen per day.
-Drop-off at the other terminal is only possible with road bicycles, requires prior reservation and costs an additional 3,000 yen.”
+Drop-off at the other terminal is only possible with road bicycles, requires a prior reservation, and costs an additional 3,000 yen.”

 More about Japan

-For hints and trip about traveling in Japan on a very tight budget (less than 10USD per day) read our guide here.
+For hints and tips about traveling in Japan on a very tight budget (less than 10 USD per day) read our guide here.

 To have a panoramic of our Japanese bicycle touring project, check our itinerary in this other article.